The Lion and the Rose

 "The Lion and the Rose" is the second episode of the fourth season of HBO's fantasy television series Game of Thrones, and the 32nd overall.
 The episode was written by George R. R. Martin, the author of the A Song of Ice and Fire novels from which the series is adapted, and directed by Alex Graves.
 It aired on April 13, 2014.

-The episode focuses principally on the long-awaited royal wedding between Joffrey Baratheon and Margaery Tyrell.
+The episode focuses principally on the long-awaited royal wedding between Joffrey Baratheon (Jack Gleeson) and Margaery Tyrell (Natalie Dormer).
 It ends with Joffrey's death after drinking poisoned wine at the reception, a plot development that despite being in the books came as a shock to viewers since it abruptly killed the show's principal villain just a few episodes after the Red Wedding had violently killed off several of the show's protagonists.
 Other storylines include House Bolton's quest to retake the North, and Bran's continued journey north of The Wall.
 The title refers to the sigils of the wedding couple's respective houses – a lion for Joffrey Baratheon, who is in truth an illegitimate bastard, and a rose for Margaery Tyrell.

 Unlike Martin's previous three episodes, his draft of the screenplay has some major differences from the episode as produced, with more minor characters and detail at the wedding feast.
 Most significantly, it sets up some plotlines from the books that the series would ultimately not use, such as Ramsay marrying an impostor woman posing as Arya instead of Sansa.
 It would have also resolved the unanswered question from the show's first season of who had been behind the attempted assassination of Bran Stark by implying more strongly than the books did that it was Joffrey, rather than Littlefinger as the series would suggest several seasons later.

-"The Lion and the Rose" received critical acclaim and was declared one of the best episodes of the series, earning high praise for the writing, performances, Joffrey and Margaery's wedding scene, suspenseful tone, and the final scene.
+"The Lion and the Rose" received widespread acclaim and was declared one of the best episodes of the series and one of the most satisfying episodes in television history, earning high praise for the writing, Gleeson's and Headey's performances, Joffrey and Margaery's wedding scene, suspenseful tone, and the final scene.
 It received five Emmy Award nominations, including Outstanding Cinematography for a Single-Camera Series, Outstanding Supporting Actress in a Drama Series for Lena Headey and Outstanding Guest Actress in a Drama Series for Diana Rigg, winning the award for Outstanding Costumes for a Series.
 Martin received a Writers Guild of America Award nomination for Television: Episodic Drama.